Zach’s Recorder Recommendations

 • Includes a mono lav mic (but supports external stereo mics with 1/8″ plugs)

-• This is basically the same electronics and great user-interface as the Zoom H1n described above, but in a more rugged package and no built-in mics.
+• This is basically the same electronics and great user-interface as the (now discontinued) Zoom H1n, but in a more rugged package and no built-in mics.

 • A little bigger than the Tascam below.